BitbossIO/keyring/README.md

 ```

 ### Specify the change address
-The value should be base 58 decoded [TODO - Josh]
+The address value should be in the standard address format, passed in as a string.
 ```
 tx.change(address);
 ```